 |---|---|

-| Source Material | Selected Thai Kaempferia parviflora Rhizomes |
+| Source material | Kaempferia parviflora rhizomes, Hmong highlands, Northern Thailand |

-| Standardization | 10% Polymethoxyflavones (PMF) |
+| Standardization | 10% Polymethoxyflavones (PMF), verified by HPLC |

-| Primary Marker | 5,7-dimethoxyflavone |
+| Primary marker | 5,7-dimethoxyflavone |

 | Appearance | Deep purple to dark brown fine powder |